aimukhin/minfft/README.md

 * Forward and inverse complex DFT,
 * Forward and inverse DFT of real data,
-* Cosine and sine transforms of the types 2, 3, 4
+* Cosine and sine transforms of types 2, 3, 4

 of any dimensionality and power-of-two lengths.